EARA2026

 For detailed European train routes, schedules, and ticket booking tips, see Seat61.com.
 Train ticket availability and booking windows vary by operator, so planning ahead is recommended.

-Check with your institution if there is funding available to cover additional train costs.
+Check with your institution if there is funding available to cover additional train costs or apply for the green travel grant.

 Here are some quick tips for planning your trip: